 General Opening Hours: Thursday – Saturday | 12 – 6pm and by appointment.
 Extended hours during Photo London: Tuesday 15th May – Sunday 20th May | 12 – 6pm

-This spring, Sid Motion Gallery and co-curator Bakul Patki are proud to present a new body of work by Irish photographer and filmmaker, Niall O’Brien.
-Entitled ‘Three Cities’, the show explores Santa Clara’s ‘Silicon Valley’ through a series of intuitive landscapes and portraits, shot in and around the county’s seven-mile long Bascom Avenue.
+‘Three Cities’ explores Santa Clara’s ‘Silicon Valley’ through a series of intuitive landscapes and portraits, shot in and around the county’s seven-mile long Bascom Avenue.

-O’Brien was struck by the banality of a place that prides itself on being a world leader in innovation.
-Although no stranger to the US and its economic landscape, he was also affected by the enormous inequality that exists amongst Bascom’s residents – some of America’s wealthiest and its most impoverished, existing side by side.
+During his time there, O’Brien was struck by the banality of a place that prides itself on being a world leader in innovation.
+Although no stranger to the US and its economic landscape, he was affected by the enormous inequality that exists amongst Bascom’s residents – some of America’s wealthiest and most impoverished, living side by side.

-O’Brien is known for his naturalistic and voyeuristic imagery, the result of a very personal process, which has historically seen him embed himself within ‘tribes’, whether they be young punks in the suburbs of London and Berlin, or the isolationist communities of conservative middle-America.
+The photographer’s naturalistic and voyeuristic imagery is the result of a very personal process, which has historically seen him embed himself within ‘tribes’, whether they be young punks in the suburbs of London and Berlin, or the isolationist communities of conservative middle-America.
 Here he was drawn specifically to Blake and Dana’s stories and their surroundings – spending months getting to know them and their routines, documenting their turmoil and their triumphs, as well as the streets that they call home.

-The resulting body of work is an exquisite portrait – of a place, and of its people.
-It is a deeply insightful and ultimately respectful look at the lives of two unfortunate yet optimistic individuals, striving together, and succeeding daily against the odds, in a society whose successes has made it almost impossible for them to survive.
+‘Three Cities’ is an exquisite portrait – of a place, and of its people.
+It is a deeply insightful an ultimately respectful look at the lives of two unfortunate yet optimistic individuals.

 Niall O’Brien recently made a film to accompany Solomon Grey’s latest single ‘Wonderful World’.
 The film features Blake and Dana and is part of his ongoing Bascom Avenue project and can be found here: https://youtu.be/YhsayIHmuQA